Punchbowl Bus Company: Since 1960

-In April 1998, Punchbowl Bus Co purchased Canterbury Bus Lines with routes 450 Hurstville - Strathfield and 451 Roselands - Campsie.
+In April 1998, Punchbowl Bus Co purchased Canterbury Bus Lines with routes 450 Hurstville to Strathfield and 451 Roselands - Campsie.
 Route 451 was extended to Hurstville later that year when part of route 947 was acquired from Saints creating a direct service from Hurstville to Campsie.
 The remainder of route 947 to Ramsgate was taken over by Southtrans.

-In December 2004, route 74/106 Hurstville - Kyle Bay and Connells Point was taken over from Harris Park Transport (renumbered 953) and 954 Hurstville - Hurstville Grove and Oatley from Moore's Tours.
-In July 2005 routes 446 Roselands Shopping Centre - Kogarah and 447 Belmore - Greenacre were taken over from Pleasure Tours.
+In December 2004, route 74/106 Hurstville to Kyle Bay and Connells Point was taken over from Harris Park Transport (renumbered 953) and 954 Hurstville to Hurstville Grove and Oatley from Moore's Tours.
+In July 2005 routes 446 Roselands Shopping Centre to Kogarah and 447 Belmore to Greenacre were taken over from Pleasure Tours.

 In March 2010, Punchbowl Bus Company implemented another route numbering reconfiguration as part of the integrated transport network planning process.
 This was done in order to provide more frequent and direct services.
 As a result, routes 447 and 451 were discontinued and many of the other routes modified.
 Several new routes were established, including the 939, 946 and 955.
 Punchbowl Bus Company also introduced the S14, a new service between Lakemba and Mount Lewis.

 Network changes from 26 November 2017 saw route 944 truncated to run between Bankstown and Mortdale, as well as route 450 now only running between Strathfield and Hurstville and route 946 now only running between Bankstown and Roselands.
 On 1 March 2018, Nightride service N20 was extended to continue into Town Hall via Sydney Airport instead of terminating at Rockdale.

 Punchbowl Bus Company used to operate services in Sydney Bus Region 5 servicing Hurstville, Roselands, Bankstown, Strathfield and surrounding suburbs.
 In August 2013, Punchbowl successfully tendered to operate Region 5 for another five years from July 2014.
 In December 2022, it was announced that Punchbowl Bus Company was unsuccessful in retaining its existing region 5 bus operations.
 On 1 July 2023, these operations were transferred to U-Go Mobility.
 As of September 2024, the company continues to operate charter services in Sydney.